 - On an untrusted network (such as Starbucks, where the User/Company is not in charge of the network infrastructure) the devices are permitted to use a host-based-firewall to separate that device from other untrusted machines on the network.
 In such circumstances, it is only the device that is in scope rather than the whole untrusted network.
 We strongly advise the use of a VPN in such circumstances, but these are not required to achieve Cyber Essentials Certification.

 The only devices that require to be declared in scope are the devices accessing organisational data.
-The controls for firewalls would need to be applied to the home router, and software firewall turned on.
+The controls for firewalls in section 4 must be applied to host-based/personal firewalls.

 Ideally a different Wi-Fi such as a “guest network” should be in use by other devices around the house, but this is not essential to receive certification.